 Waqf in Islam

-Another example of Waqf can be found in the story of Umar (RA) who asked the Prophet (PBUH) what to do with a valuable piece of land he had acquired in Khaibar.
+Another example of importance of waqf in islam can be found in the story of Umar (RA) who asked the Prophet (PBUH) what to do with a valuable piece of land he had acquired in Khaibar.
 The Prophet (PBUH) advised Umar to give the benefit of the land to charity while preserving it, so that it could not be bought, sold, given away, or inherited.
 Following this advice, Umar declared the land as a Waqf for the benefit of the community, thereby setting a precedent for the endowment of assets for the betterment of society.
 (Sahih Muslim)

 Send Donations In Ramadan - Waqf